mediadistillery/ExampleTemplateService/example-template-service/README.md

 ## Changelog

 * `0.1.0`
-    * First Version of the example templete service
+    * First Version of the example template service